2nd Corinthians Chapters 8 and 9 - John Karmelich

 i)

-nothing to do with the amount of money being promised or collected.
+"gift" has nothing to do with the amount of money being promised or

 ii)

-from other Christians requires the trust of those who are actually collect the
+collect from other Christians requires the trust of those who are actually

 church or charity should be open about where the money it collects is spent.